AzureMarker/shaku/README.md

 ```

 ## Minimum Supported Rust Version
-Shaku currently supports the latest stable release of Rust, plus the previous
+Shaku supports the latest stable release of Rust, plus the previous two versions
-version.
-This range will probably increase to the previous two versions by the
+at minimum (but possibly more).
+Changes to the minimum supported version will be
-time Shaku reaches 1.0.
+noted in the changelog.

 Latest stable version: 1.41.0

-Minimum supported version: 1.40.0
+Minimum supported version: 1.38.0

 ## Acknowledgements
 This library started off as "he_di" (later renamed to "shaku") under the